 The chemistry of food constituents at an advanced level and the relationship between the chemistry and enzymology associated with the origin and handling of foodstuffs.
 Treatment of the stability of constituents, changes in colour and texture occurring during processing and storage.
 Methods of assessment, chemical and physical.
 General classification of constituents, role of free and combined water.
-Fixed oils and fats, rancidity of enzymic and autoxidative origin, antioxidants - natural and synthetic - theories on mechanisms of action, carbohydrates, reactivity, role in brewing processes, carbohydrate polymers, starch structure, enzymic susceptibility and mode of action, estimations, enzymic degradation and enzymic browning, reactions and stability of natural pigments, vitamins, preservatives.
+Fixed oils and fats, rancidity of enzymic and autoxidative origin, antioxidants - natural and synthetic - theories on mechanisms of action, carbohydrates, reactivity, role in brewing processes, carbohydrate polymers, starch structure, enzymic degradation and enzymic browning, reactions and stability of natural pigments, vitamins, preservatives.